permguard/permguard/site/content/docs/0.1/policy-as-code/cedar/schema.md

 ---
 The **schema** follows the official `JSON Schema` specification, available in the <a href="https://docs.cedarpolicy.com/schema/json-schema.html" target="_blank" rel="noopener noreferrer">official documentation</a>.

-PermGuard requires the file to be named `schema.json` and placed in the root of the workspace.
+Permguard requires the file to be named `schema.json` and placed in the root of the workspace.

 Below is an example of a directory structure that includes the schema file: